Agroecology: Varieties

-Buttel identifies four varieties of agroecology in a 2003 conference paper.
-The main varieties he calls ecosystem agroecology which he claims derives from the ecosystem ecology of Howard T. Odum and focuses less on the rural sociology, and agronomic agroecology which he identifies as being oriented towards developing knowledge and practices to agriculture more sustainable.
-The third long-standing variety Buttel calls ecological political economy which he defines as critiquing the politics and economy of agriculture and weighted to radical politics.
-The smallest and newest variety Buttel coins agro-population ecology, which he says is very similar to the first, but is derived from the science of ecology primarily based on the more modern theories of population ecology such as population dynamics of constituent species, and their relationships to climate and biogeochemistry, and the role of genetics.
+Frederick Buttel identifies four varieties of agroecology in a 2003 conference paper.
+The main varieties he calls ecosystem agroecology, which he claims derives from the ecosystem ecology of Howard T. Odum and focuses less on rural sociology, and agronomic agroecology, which he identifies as being oriented towards developing knowledge and practices that will make agriculture more sustainable.
+The third long-standing variety Buttel calls ecological political economy, which he defines as critiquing the politics and economy of agriculture and weighted to radical politics.
+The smallest and newest variety Buttel terms agro-population ecology, which he says is very similar to the first, but is derived from the science of ecology, primarily based on the more modern theories of population ecology, such as population dynamics of constituent species, their relationships to climate and biogeochemistry, and the role of genetics.

 Dalgaard et al. identify different points of view: what they call early "integrative" agroecology, such as the investigations of Henry Gleason or Frederic Clements.
 The second version they cite Hecht (1995) as coining "hard" agroecology which they identify as more reactive to environmental politics but rooted in measurable units and technology.
 They themselves name "soft" agroecology which they define as trying to measure agroecology in terms of "soft capital" such as culture or experience.

-The term agroecology may used by people for a science, movement or practice.
+The term agroecology may be used by people for a science, movement or practice.
 Using the name as a movement became more common in the 1990s, especially in the Americas.
 Miguel Altieri, whom Buttel groups with the "political" agroecologists, has published prolifically in this sense.
 He has applied agroecology to sustainable agriculture, alternative agriculture and traditional knowledge.

 History

 Overview

-The history of agroecology depends on whether you are referring to it as a body of thought or a method of practice, as many indigenous cultures around the world historically used and currently use practices we would now consider utilizing knowledge of agroecology.
+The history of agroecology depends on whether it is considered a body of thought or a method of practice.
+Many indigenous cultures around the world have historically applied, and still apply, practices that today would be recognized as agroecological knowledge.
 Examples include Maori, Nahuatl, and many other indigenous peoples.

 The Mexica people that inhabited Tenochtitlan pre-colonization of the Americas used a process called chinampas that in many ways mirrors the use of composting in sustainable agriculture today.
 The use of agroecological practices such as nutrient cycling and intercropping occurs across hundreds of years and many different cultures.
 Indigenous peoples also currently make up a large proportion of people using agroecological practices, and those involved in the movement to move more farming into an agroecological paradigm.